microsoft/code-with-engineering-playbook/docs/agile-development/roles.md

 # Agile/Scrum Roles

-- We prefer the usage of "process lead" over "scrum master".
+- We prefer using "process lead" over "scrum master".
 It describes the same role.

 This section has links directing you to definitions for the traditional roles within Agile/Scrum.
 After reading through the best practices you should have a basic understanding of the key Agile roles in terms of what they are and the expectations for the role.